HVA-FRC-3824/RohawkticsScouting2016/README.md

 When implementing a new feature, you should create a branch off of master.
 Once you have implemented the new feature, you should create a pull request.
 At this point, the code will enter an informal review process prior to merging into master.

 ### Issue Tracking/Task board ###
-We will be using [Bitbucket Cards](http://www.bitbucketcards.com/amessing/scoutingtest) to keep track of bugs, improvements, and tasks that need to worked on.
+We will be using [Bitbucket Cards](http://www.bitbucketcards.com/amessing/rohawkticsscouting) to keep track of bugs, improvements, and tasks that need to worked on.
+Any time you find a bug it needs to be added with an adequate description to the cards list, so that we can make sure to fix it.
+New improvement ideas should also be added, so we can remember them.

 ### Who do I talk to? ###

 This repository is current managed by Andrew Messing (akmessing1@yahoo.com).